 Showing proof that they’re no longer safe drivers

 Calling a family meeting so it’s not just coming from one person

 Reassuring them that they’ll still be able to go out

-Some advise dramatic action such as letting down the tyres or hiding the keys.
+Some advise dramatic action such as, letting down the tyres or hiding the keys.
 This rarely works.
-It may be better to point out that it is a criminal offence to drive when unable, it renders the insurance void and risks criminal prosecution in the event of an accident, even if no-fault.
+It may be better to point out that it's a criminal offence to drive when unable, it renders the insurance void and risks criminal prosecution in the event of an accident, even if no-fault.